 The formation of this organization is to promote and assist in the development of thoroughly trained police canines, thereby becoming an effective and formidable team in the prevention and detection of crime.
 A minimum acceptable standard of performance for police canines should include the following seven areas:

-NAPWDA publishes a News Magazine which is sent out to each member 3 times per year.
-Materials within this magazine range from announcements of upcoming workshops, a few advertisements, to a large number of training articles, techniques, veterinary medicine information for K-9 health care, legal briefs and training aids.
+NAPWDA publishes a Magazine which is sent out to members during year.
+Materials within this magazine range from announcements of upcoming workshops and advertisements, to a large number of training articles, techniques, veterinary medicine information for K9 health care, legal briefs and training aids.

 The higher performance standard offered by this Association can be accomplished through informative working workshops that allow handlers and their dogs to participate in specific training exercises under the immediate direction of the world's most renowned experts.
 Part of this organization's training will include the introduction of successful training methods utilized by these experts.
 The free flowing exchange of knowledge and new techniques through workshops and educational materials, training aids and newsletters, is designed for the improvement of the proficiency and credibility of the canine team.

 The Association is a non-stop source of vital information and enthusiastically invites all members to submit to the Magazine Editor any information they think would be beneficial.
 Upon review, this information will be reprinted and sent to members.

 The list of accredited Trainers and Master Trainers is always being updated, and is published in the magazine as well as on the NAPWDA web site.
 They are always available upon request from the National Secretary, to insure the availability for proper training to any police work dog team member.

 At present NAPWDA membership is approximately 2,600 total members, of which 286 are Associate members.
 The remaining members are either current or retired law enforcement officers.
 There are 55 state coordinators at this time.